aaronjscott98-max/Coffee-shop-demo/README.md

 The Professional Fix: I harmonised the DOM identifiers and implemented a DOMContentLoaded wrapper.
 This ensures the script is robust and prevents "Race Conditions" where the code tries to run before the browser is ready.

 2. Intelligent Data Flow: The Bento Grid Fix
-The Challenge: High-impact "Bento Box" layouts often collapse on mobile, squashing content and ruining the brand narrative.
+The Challenge: High impact "Bento Box" layouts often collapse on mobile, squashing content and ruining the brand narrative.

-The Professional Fix: I engineered a responsive override that transitions the grid into a single-column flex-stack.
+The Professional Fix: I engineered a responsive override that transitions the grid into a single column flex-stack.
 I used the CSS order property to ensure Value Propositions, such as the 100% Compostable stat, are prioritised visually over decorative imagery.

 3. User Protection: Solving the "Scroll Trap"
 The Challenge: Interactive elements like Google Maps often hijack a user's touch-scroll on mobile, making it impossible to reach the footer.